haktantekin/haktantekin/README.md

 ## Haktan Tekin - Frontend Developer

 My name is Haktan.
 I'm living in Istanbul.
 I am twenty eight years old.
 I graduated from Fatih University, Computer Programming Department (Associate Degree).
 For the past twelve years, I've worked as a frontend developer.
 I worked on about thirty different projects.
 I'm using HTML5/CSS3 as well as CSS procedures (sass/less).
 I code websites with flex.
 I'm familiar with Javascript and JQuery.
-VueJS is what I'm learning.
+VueJS and ReactJS are what I'm learning.

 My long-term ambition is to work abroad, thus I'm applying to foreign companies with offices in Turkey.
 Every day, I strive to enhance my English skills.